algorandfoundation/puya-ts/docs/architecture-decisions/2024-06-06_arc4-by-default.md

     }

     // Force override keyword because it gives us an error if the method does not exist on the base type (eg. because there's a typo)
-    // 'protected' because this method should not be directly callable (ie. not an abi method) protected override onUnmatchedRoute(): void {
+    //   'protected' because this method should not be directly callable (ie. not an abi method)
+    // Having this as a single method rather than an attribute like in Option 1 let's the semantics of the language
+    //   guide us on how to use this functionality protected override onUnmatchedRoute(): void {
         // Called for any non-clearstate on completion action where Transaction.applicationArgs(0) did not match any abi method selector
         // base implementation raises an error